 Continuing with three more great attractions in Disney's Hollywood Studios theme park (and all with names ending in with exclamation marks...)

 This fast-moving 4-D ride is in the style of a carnival midway game: players put on 3-D glasses, board their vehicle, and swing through different areas that are like booths where players try to rack up big scores by shooting targets.
-The ride is lots of fun for toddlers, kids, parents, grandparents, and even for teens and preteens who are videogame pros: players who want a challenge can figure out strategies to get higher scores.
+The Toy Story ride is lots of fun for toddlers, kids, parents, grandparents, and even for teens and preteens who are video game pros: players who want a challenge can figure out strategies to get higher scores.

 This attraction is a 35-minute live-action show, so you'll need to do a bit of planning to catch a performance.
-(Depending on time of year, five or more shows might be offered per day.)
-The performance has acrobatic stunts, participation by chosen members of the audience, and great special effects: the excitement starts as Indiana Jones narrowly escapes... a giant rolling boulder, and continues right through to pyrotechnics, explosions, and a finale with an airplane right onstage.
-Read all the details.
+(Depending on the time of year, five or more shows might be offered per day.)
+The performance has acrobatic stunts, participation by chosen members of the audience, and great special effects: the excitement starts as Indiana Jones narrowly... escapes a giant rolling boulder, and continues right through to pyrotechnics, explosions, and a finale with an airplane right onstage.

 08 of 09

-This outstanding attraction will wow even those visitors who think they don't like theme parks.
+Kilimanjaro Safari is an outstanding attraction that will wow even those visitors who think they don't like theme parks.
 You'll feel half a world away from Orlando once you board your safari vehicle and head out into the 100-acre African savannah.
 Visitors see hippos, rhinos, giraffes (who typically come right up to the jeep), African antelopes, gazelles, elephants...
 During most of the day, visitors will be lucky to glimpse the cheetahs sleeping under the trees, or the male or female lions dozing on their Pride Rock, but late in the day, as the temperature cools, visitors may get a good look at these beautiful creatures.
-Read more about Kilimanjaro Safaris, and do not miss this "ride" when visiting Disney World!

 09 of 09

-This is the fourth and most recently-built "mountain coaster" at Walt Disney World, the others being Splash, Thunder, and Space mountains, which are also on our "don't-miss" list.
+Expedition Everest is the fourth and most recently-built "mountain coaster" at Walt Disney World, the others being Splash, Thunder, and Space mountains, which are also on this list.
 Everest towers 200 feet high in Animal Kingdom (and is reportedly one of the highest elevations in Florida.)
 Expedition Everest is a fun thrill ride, with a scream-inducing reversal of direction and a grande finale plummet, but -- like all Disney attractions -- it's not extreme and even (most) grandparents will like the ride.

-#20.
-Live Musical: Festival of the Lion King ORr Finding Nemo
+Live Musical: Festival of the Lion King or Finding Nemo

-For our last spot in our top-twenty list "must-do's" at Disney World: pick one of these top-quality life musical attractions in the Animal Kingdom theme park.
-The...
-Festival of the Lion King show has terrific songs from the movie, amazing acrobatics, and much-beloved characters such as Timon, Pumbaa, and Simba.
+For our last spot in our top-twenty list of "must do's" at Disney World: pick one of these top-quality life musical attractions in the Animal Kingdom theme park.
+The Festival of the Lion King show has terrific songs from the movie, amazing acrobatics,... and much-beloved characters such as Timon, Pumbaa, and Simba.
 Meanwhile, Finding Nemo features creative staging and stunning use of giant puppets (held by the real-life singer/actors), and as a bonus, the show takes place inside an air-conditioned enclosed theater.